 Noreen Renier lived previously in the Charlottesville, Virginia area, and Wilmington, North Carolina, and now in 2014 is a resident of Orlando, Florida.

 Thus, at this time the ruling by federal judge William Anderson who found Noreen Renier to have misled his court and not to have been a credible witness continues to stand.
 And Noreen Renier has apparently decided a Supreme Court appeal is a dead end.Even Noreen Renier's efforts to seek sanctions for alleged violations by a creditor --- including alleged violations for postings here on the G&P Inquiry web site --- were also denied and rejected by the Appeals Court.

-One can suspect there are now large numbers of the public who believe Noreen Renier simply "misleads" and refuses to be responsible for her own actions.
+One can suspect there are now ever larger numbers of the public who are concerned that "police psychic investigator" Noreen Renier is not credible.

 Copyright© 2014 Gargantua & Pantagruel Inquiry Group.
 The G&P Inquiry Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
 Key writers and interviewers for this report include Paul Hanson / Anne Star/ David Merrell / GP Inquiry Group members / WSA Public Policy staff.
 We will make any corrections or changes necessary should they be brought to our attention.
 But since 2006 Noreen Renier has failed to cite a single specific statement with documentation proving that the published material on this page is not factually correct.